 6. Order types (Options)

-Currently market and limit orders are accepted by the matching engine.
+Currently "market with protection" and limit orders are accepted by the matching engine.
 Further an order can be checked as a “post-only” order (not available for advanced order types explained below).

 A post-only order will always enter the order book without immediate matching.
 If your order would immediate match, our trading engine will adjust the order such that it will enter the order book at the next best price possible. (for example if you place a buy order at 0.0050 BTC, but there is an offer for 0.0045 BTC, the price of your order will be adjusted to 0.0044 BTC automatically, such that it will enter the order book and will be a maker order.)